HenryGinn/Optomechanics-Data-Analysis/README.md

 these classes.
 This code centres the plots, extracts gamma from the data and saves it to files, and produces various plots about the data.

-Plot Gamma
+Plot Gamma and Omega
 This reads the data from the files produced by the side band fitting code and produces a plot.
-Each of the powers is shown as a different line, and all data sets are included on one plot.
+Each of the trials from a data set is shown as a different line

 File Name Correctors
 These are preprocessing programs that help make the file and folder names